dultonmedia/eagleplatform-api/player/skin.md

 * `eplayer-hover-color` will set color on hover elements to *hover-color* property of player template
 * `eplayer-active-color` will set color property to *active-color* of player template

+## HAML templates for plugins

+All haml files are compiled to player JS file.
+You can reference it by calling

+    $(window["eplayer-templates"][PATH])

+Where PATH is a relative HAML path from src dir, for example `plugins/share_embed.html`

+## Translations

+You can use player translate API by passing HTML element code to translateElement function.

+It will recursively translate all element and all of its sub-elements with translate="constant" property

+Example HTML:

+Example call:

+    player.translateElement(this.$elm)